 You can use the table below to view and learn more about the list of offered Distance Learning courses.
 To register, please visit the Registrar's Office.

-** PLEASE NOTE JUNE 20, 2014 is the last day for Summer semester registrations.
+** PLEASE NOTE October 13, 2014 is the last day for Fall semester registrations.

 PSY115 - Psycho- social Aspects of Health Care

 The course is a basic introduction to the principles of pharmacology.
 Topics include classes of drugs by body systems as well as antivirals, antibiotics, vaccines and immunizations, and chemotherapy agents.
 Basic drug concepts and nomenclature required in the allied health professions such as preparations and route of administration, dose calculations, side effects, and abbreviations will be stressed.

 This course presents basic psychological concepts appropriate for the health care worker.
 Subjects discussed include effective communication, diversity of clients served by the health care system, effects of stress, physical and emotional needs in different life stages and as affected by illness, emotional responses to various life experiences, and specific emotions as they affect behavior.

 This course provides a basic understanding of human actions in organizations.
 It includes the analysis of individual and group processes in organizational settings.
 It also helps the student to understand, predict, and improve the performance of individuals and the organizations in which they work.

 This course introduces students to the principles of Business Law.
 Business Ethics and Social Responsibility, Torts, Intellectual Property, Cyber Law, Criminal Law and Contracts are a few of the topics to be covered.